itmitica/nicebox/README.md

 ## nice firmware
 identify non-free firmware for devices in your machine: wifi, bluetooth etc
-look for it on debian non-free
+look for it on debian non-free: http://cdimage.debian.org/cdimage/unofficial/non-free/firmware/
 download and copy to "firmware" directory on the usb portable memory stick

 ## nice install